ppham27/phillypham/README.md

 To get this app up and running there are several requirements:
 1. Redis, used for sessions and the Application Settings model
 2. A Postgres SQL database for the rest of the models, installing with homebrew is easiest.
-Make sure to run `createdb phillypham_development` and `createdb phillypham_test`.
+Make sure to run `NODE_ENV=development npx sequelize db:create` and `NODE_ENV=test npx sequelize db:create`.
 3. Obviously, [Node.js](https://nodejs.org/).

 The easiest way to get these things is [Homebrew](http://brew.sh/).